esallychang/modified-intro-to-rnaseq-hpc/lessons/01_intro-to-RNAseq.md

 #### Base Calling

 Illumina has a proprietary software that goes through all the images captured in the previous stage and generates text files with sequence information about each cluster based on the levels of fluorescence observed.
-In addition to calling the bases, this software assigns a probablity score to indicate how certain it was about the calling something an "A", a "T", a "G" or a "C".
+In addition to calling the bases, this software assigns a probability score to indicate how certain it was about the calling something an "A", a "T", a "G" or a "C".

 <p align="center">